 Easter is a really big thing in Poland.
 It actually lasts for two days: Sunday and Monday.
 And of course, there are plenty of traditions during the days leading up to Easter.
 For instance, on Saturday we would go to church with a little basket filled with different food groups: eggs, bread, ham, babka, fruit, etc., and have it blessed.

-Traditionally, after this ceremony we were allowed to eat the meat; signifying the end of lent.
+Traditionally, after this ceremony, we were allowed to eat the meat; signifying the end of lent.
 What was great about it was that you could see all different colored eggs in everyone’s Easter baskets.
-Obviously this aspect of it was a huge crowd pleaser for the kids.
-Afterwards we managed to eat ALL these eggs within the next two days.
+Obviously, this aspect of it was a huge crowd-pleaser for the kids.
+Afterward, we managed to eat ALL these eggs within the next two days.
 My mom would always come up with some sort of stuffed eggs and I loved them.